energysistem/manuals/42677-Tower WIFI/en/110-manualeq.md

 * Adjust Treble (17).
 This function is indicated as "Treble".
 * Adjust Bass (15).
 This function is indicated as "Bass".

-You can also choose one of the five preset equalizers by pressing the EQUALIZER button on the top display (3) or on the remote control (26):
+You can also choose one of the five preset equalizers by pressing the EQUALIZATION button on the top display (3) or on the remote control (26):

 * EQ 0: Normal.
 * EQ 1: Pop.